Wednesday, August 28, 2024

 After that night we never saw her again.
 The show went on as other women were hired, easily.
 None of them lasted long, but a few of them were pretty good dancers; one in particular but her name escapes me.

 It soon became my duty to paint the dancers with Dayglo paint.
 Don't remember who thought of than.
 Anyway, I painted vines curling around their arms and legs, stars and stripes on their torsos, etc. Yet, after three or four weeks of that schtick, it became apparent the regular customers didn't much care about the artsy aspects of topless dancing, such as they were.
 They preferred bare skin.
-So, the Laugh-In-style body decorating stopped.
+So, the Laugh-In-styled body decorating stopped.

 Although painting the dancers was a pleasant enough task, hanging out after work was the best perk of the Bearded Bros. job (which wasn't always paying me as much as I needed to make each week).
 Frequently, friends, some of them musicians, stayed around late, jamming, smoking pot and playing pinball games.